dtyryshkin7/codetober-first/Student/Challenge-01.md

 - Begin by creating a GitHub account that you can use for the mission.
 You may use an existing account if you have one already.

-- Next, you will need a repository to store your future codebase.
+- Next, you will need your own repository to store your future codebase.

-- Finally, you set up [GitHub Codespaces](https://docs.github.com/en/codespaces/overview/) which can run in your browser.
+- Finally, you set up [GitHub Codespaces](https://docs.github.com/en/codespaces/overview/) on your repo which can run in your browser.

 ## Success Criteria